zeusdeux/use-is-in-viewport/Readme.md

 # useIntersectionObserver

-A react hook to use IntersectionObserver
+A react hook to use the IntersectionObserver declaratively in your React app.